nathanbish/CUSG-Law/Statutes/Title VII: Sustainability & Environmental Policy/Chapter 3: Sustainable Procurement & Resource Use/README.md

 > (iii) No green-certified product exists for the intended use.

 (i) If exemption criteria are met, the review committee shall weigh overall health and safety benefits when reaching a final decision.

+## §7.3.2 – Sustainable Procurement Standards
+**Enacted by** 72 LCB 15 (“Zero Waste”)

+**Text:**

+(a) CUSG cost centers shall give procurement preference to vendors offering reusable, take-back, or recycled-material products when fiscally viable.

+(b) All contracts with private vendors operating in student-fee-funded spaces shall include compliance requirements aligned with CUSG zero waste standards.

+(c) CUSG is committed to post-consumer product procurement standards consistent with EPA guidelines, as available at the time of contract.